-Trump isolated as US military, business and political leaders condemn violence
+Trump isolated as US military, business and political leaders condemn racism

 But from Monday morning, the chief executives who had agreed to be part of the groups began to resign in protest to Trump's failure to denounce the Charlottesville marchers.

-Kenneth Frazier of Merck was the first to leave on Monday, saying in a statement "America's leaders must honor our fundamental values by clearly rejecting expressions of hatred bigotry and group supremacy."
+Kenneth Frazier of Merck was the first to leave on Monday, saying in a statement:"America's leaders must honor our fundamental values by clearly rejecting expressions of hatred bigotry and group supremacy."

 He was followed by seven other CEOs, including the heads of Intel, Under Armour and Johnson & Johnson.